RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

   flags                                  descriptions
   --------------------------------------------------------------------------------------------------
-  -in:file:s <pdbfile>                        Input PDB Structure: Asymmetric input structure -membrane_new:setup:spanfiles <spanfile>    Spanfile describing spanning topology of asymmetric unit -membrane_new:scoring:hbond                 Turn on depth-dependent hydrogen bonding term when using the
+  -in:file:s <pdbfile>                        Input PDB Structure: Asymmetric input structure -in:file:native <pdbfile>                   Structure of full native symmetric complex (from initial input) -membrane_new:setup:spanfiles <spanfile>    Spanfile describing spanning topology of asymmetric unit -membrane_new:scoring:hbond                 Turn on depth-dependent hydrogen bonding term when using the
                                               membrane high resolution energy function